assemblee-virtuelle/semapps/src/middleware/packages/webhooks/README.md

 # WebhooksService

-This service allows to create incoming [webhooks](https://en.wikipedia.org/wiki/Webhook), in order to allow users to perform some actions directly.
+This service allows to create incoming [webhooks](https://en.wikipedia.org/wiki/Webhook), in order to allow users to perform some actions directly, bypassing the endpoints authorizations.

 ## Features